 So you can start by spending time with founders who you think demonstrate some of these qualities.
 Intuitive learning through spending time with founders can be an approach to learning many of these skills.
 Observe them.
 Try to see through their thinking pattern.

 Seeing someone doing something is often a powerful motivation.
 Motivation is a critical component of learning.
 Also, copying others when it comes to these skills can be an approach to learning these skills.
 Initially, you start by observing others and following their approach.
-Gradually, it should help you to develop understanding and thus your style.
+Gradually, it should help you to develop an understanding and thus your style.

 Reading can be a powerful method.
-While it can be hard to learn pain tolerance by merely reading about the importance of high pain tolerance or how to improve pain tolerance, reading about the experience of other people can significantly improve the tacit understanding of the phenomenon.
+While it can be hard to learn pain tolerance by merely reading about the importance of high pain tolerance or how to improve pain tolerance, reading about the experiences of other people can significantly improve the tacit understanding of the phenomenon.

 For instance, while listening to a podcast about Steve Jobs and his ability to think clearly, I came to realize that I’m a poor thinker when it comes to clarity of thought.
 Moreover, I also came to learn a number of practical examples with context about how Steve used clarity of thought to his advantage.
 I also learned that Steve also had to go through a trajectory to develop such clarity.